Hephaestus-Arm/HephaestusArm2/README.md

 	sudo apt-get install bowlerstudio curl git putty  zip unzip lightdm sudo dpkg-reconfigure  lightdm
 ```
+Restart your computer and you should see a slightly different login screen when you boot into Ubuntu.

 Doing so will install some programs that you need for later steps, as well as configure your login manager to avoid a known bug with the default one.